cvxgrp/cvxportfolio/README.rst

    <https://github.com/cvxgrp/cvxportfolio/tree/master/examples/strategies>`_
    using the development version (master branch); each day we commit target weights and initial holdings to the repository.
-All the code that runs them, including the cron script, is the repository.
+All the code that runs them, including the cron script, is in the repository.

 Installation
 ------------

-Cvxportolio is written in Python and can easily installed in any Python environment by simple:
+Cvxportolio is written in Python and can be easily installed in any Python environment by simple:

 .. code:: bash